GameServerManagers/LinuxGSM-Docs/configuration/ports.md

 clientport="27006"
 ```

 Then increment those port by 1 for every new server.
 25 servers are using 75 ports.
-After making 25 servers, if you need more it is a good idea is to ad +100 to this 27000 range.
+After making 25 servers, if you need more it is a good idea is to add +100 to this 27000 range.

 ```bash
 port="27125"